-The authors expect that developers will link to a DRMAA library from serial and multithreaded codes; hence a DRMAA library SHOULD be thread-safe to allow a multithreaded application to use DRMAA interfaces without any explicit synchronization among the application threads.
-DRMAA implementers SHOULD label their implementations as thread safe if they meet the above criteria.
-Providers of non thread safe DRMAA implementations SHOULD document all the interfaces that are thread unsafe and provide a list of interfaces and their dependencies on external thread unsafe routines.
+The authors expect that developers will link to a DRMAA library from serial and multithreaded codes; hence it is RECOMMENDED a DRMAA library be thread-safe, and allow a multithreaded application to use DRMAA interfaces without any explicit synchronization among the application threads.
+It is RECOMMENDED that the DRMAA implementers label their implementations as thread safe if they meet the above criteria.
+Providers of non thread safe DRMAA interfaces and their dependencies on external thread unsafe routines.
 Before a multithreaded application can use any of DRMAA interfaces, however, the DRMAA initialization routine SHOULD be called by only one thread, probably the main thread.
-The initialization routine is the only routine that MAY not be thread reentrant to still allow the implementers to call their implementation thread-safe.
 Similarly, the DRMAA library SHOULD be disengaged by only one thread.
 In case a standardized threads implementation such as POSIX threads exists it SHOULD be the preferred basis for thread-safe DRMAA implementation.
 Other threading implementations MAY be chosen, however, if documented accordingly.